-Poisson distributions, chi-squared tests, continuous distributions, further hypothesis tests, momentum and impulse, elastic strings and springs, circular motions, further centres of mass, transportation problems, dynamic programming and game theory.

-ASSESSMENT STRUCTURE:

-Four external examinations at the end of the two year course.

-Paper 1: Pure mathematics

-Paper 2: Pure mathematics

-Paper 3: Choice of applied mathematics

-Paper 4: Choice of applied mathematics

-Geography alevel

 Geography at Fairfax will help you go places: whether that is onto university, into an apprenticeship or into work, geography is one of the most sought-after qualifications.
 From Climate Scientists to Criminologists, from Bankers to Builders, geography A Level can be a great asset.
-At Fairfax, our geography department helps students develop a wide range of transferable skills, such as problemsolving, evaluation, debate, statistical analysis and developing extended arguments.
+At Fairfax, our geography department helps students develop a wide range of transferable skills, such as problem-solving, evaluation, debate, statistical analysis and developing extended arguments.
 To do this we study a range of current local and global issues.
-Furthermore, as part of your course you will also complete at least four

-days of fieldwork, including a residential field course in North Wales.
+Furthermore, as part of your course you will also complete at least four days of fieldwork, including a residential field course in North Wales.
 There will also be an opportunity to take part in a fieldtrip abroad.
 Recent students have gone on to prestigious universities (to study geography, law, engineering and medicine, amongst others), military careers and apprenticeships with prominent national companies.

 So if you have an interest in the world around you and want a thought-provoking and diverse course that will equip you with skills and qualifications to take you further, then Geography is the subject for you.

-YEAR 12

-TOPICS STUDIED:

 Coastal Environments, Natural Hazards, Changing places Geographical Skills and investigation

-YEAR 13

 WATER AND CARBON CYCLES

 Global Systems, Global governance Population and the environment Geographical investigation

-ASSESSMENT STRUCTURE: